 \subsubsection{3D Input}

-3D inputs are used to involve the volumetric context into the segmentation task.
-It is helpful to use slices in their 3D form, meaning multiple slices are inserted into a single CNN and the segmentation is carried out in one-shot over all of them in the forward pass.
-In this manner, the network learns the importance of 3D context around the TOI, thus, inter-slice information is preserved when compared with the 2D peer.
-For instance, the famous 2D U-Net \cite{Ronneberger2015}, and its 3D counterpart \cite{Cicek2016} clearly demonstrate the changes in the network architecture that follow the transition from receiving a 3D input instead.
-However, complications are imposed when using the 3D volumes because of the limitations in the GPU memory, and the accompanying heavy calculations required by the implementation of 3D CNNs.
-Thus, researchers would then have to deal with patches of the original volume or a coarse down-scaled version of it.
+3D inputs are used to involve the volumetric context in the segmentation task.
+It is helpful to use slices in their 3D form, meaning multiple slices are inserted into a single CNN, and the segmentation is carried out in one shot over all of them in the forward pass.
+Consequently, the network learns the importance of 3D context around the TOI; thus, inter-slice information is preserved compared to the 2D counterpart.
+For instance, the famous 2D U-Net \cite{Ronneberger2015} and its 3D counterpart \cite{Cicek2016} demonstrate the changes in the network architecture that follow the transition from receiving a 3D input instead.
+However, complications are imposed when using the 3D volumes because of the limitations in the GPU memory and the accompanying heavy calculations required by the implementation of 3D CNNs.
+Thus, researchers would then have to deal with patches of the original volume or a coarsely down-scaled version of it.